 Cannes Film Festival

 The prestigious Cannes Film Festival has officially been postponed.
 The French festival confirmed the delay in a statement shred on Thursday, March 19, which also set forth potential new dates in the end of June or early July of 2020.
+However, due to ongoing coronavirus concerns, Cannes was officially canceled, but still released its intended lineup of films for the year.

 South by Southwest